"I will pray and fast for you": Ooni of Ife fears EFCC chairman may lose his job

 EFCC chairman reveals plan to probe presidency

-Olukoyede, in a video shared by the AIT in a tweet, said the EFCC will commence its operation with the presidency by investigating the financial activities at the presidential villa.
-He said the anti-graft will then move to the national assembly, particularly the national assembly service commission.
+In a video shared by the AIT, Olukoyede said the EFCC would commence its operation with the presidency by investigating the financial activities at the Presidential Villa.
+He said the anti-graft agency would then move to the National Assembly, particularly the NASS service commission.

-But the Ooni Ogunwusi of Ife described the revelation of Olukoyode as an innocent statement that could cost him his job, adding that the people he was planning to investigate were so powerful because they were the ones that put him there and could remove him.
+But the Ooni of Ife described the revelation of Olukoyode as an innocent statement that could cost him his job, adding that the people he was planning to investigate were so powerful.
+He noted that they were the ones that put him there and could remove him.

 The traditional ruler called for devolution of power rather than making the president and governors so powerful that it was difficult to investigate them.